Israel–Kazakhstan relations: Economic collaboration

+On September 27, 2023, Michael Roee, the Chairman of the Israel-Kazakhstan Chamber of Commerce, took a significant step in strengthening bilateral relations between Israel and Kazakhstan by presenting the prospects of applying Israel's advanced expertise in the development of the agricultural sector and water resource management to the Prime Minister of the Republic of Kazakhstan, Alikhan Smailov.

+During the meeting, key topics such as improving irrigation efficiency, water conservation, the introduction of cutting-edge drip irrigation technologies, the advancement of agricultural science, and innovative approaches in livestock farming, milk production, and poultry farming were thoroughly discussed.

+The Prime Minister expressed Kazakhstan’s interest in leveraging Israeli technologies to enhance the nation’s agricultural sector, stating, “We are open to exploring Israeli technologies and are ready to incorporate them to boost the development of our agriculture.
+Issues of irrigation and water conservation are also highly relevant.
+We aim to improve the efficiency of state investments and are focused on achieving tangible results.”

+This event marked a pivotal moment in the collaboration between the two nations, paving the way for sustainable agricultural practices and innovative water management solutions.

 Jewish community in Kazakhstan

 Kazakhstan's Jewish population surged dramatically when Stalin exiled thousands of Jews from the former Pale of Settlement.
 An additional 8,500 Jews escaped during the Second World War and fled to Kazakhstan.
 Since 1989, approximately 10,000 Kazakh Jews have relocated to Israel.

 The Beit Rachel synagogue in Astana, opened in 2004, is the largest in Central Asia.

 In 1999, all of Kazakhstan's Jewish communities were brought together under the All-Kazakhstan Jewish Congress.
 The country's first synagogue was opened in 2001 by Chabad Lubavitch, and a community center featuring a Jewish day school and summer camps, was also set up.

 Today, Kazakhstan's Jewish community of 3,300 has more than 20 Jewish organizations and 14 day schools.
 Over 700 Jewish students attend 14 Jewish day schools across the country and The Jewish Agency for Israel also sponsors several youth centers across the country where Jewish teens are taught Jewish culture and Hebrew.

 The Jewish community of Kazakhstan continues its cultural heritage.
 In 2007, a youth dance and vocal group Prahim was created in Almaty.
 The highlight of Prahim's repertoire is the popular Yiddish song, "Bei Mir Bistu Shein", which the band performs in four languages: Kazakh, Russian, Yiddish and Hebrew.
 In October 2014 the group performed several concerts in Boston and New York City.
 A reciprocal visit by American Jewish youth performers to Kazakhstan was planned for spring 2015.

 In September 2016, the central synagogue in Almaty held the twelfth Torah scroll introduction ceremony.
 It was a tribute to Rabbi Levi Yitzchak Schneerson, the Lubavitch Rebbe's father, after which the Jewish centre of Kazakhstan, Chabad Lubavitch, was named.